wesselb/varz/README.md

 `B.set_global_device("gpu:0")`.

 ## Examples
-The follow examples show how a function can be minimised using the L-BFGS-B algorithm.

-### AutoGrad
+### Minimise a Function Using L-BFGS-B in AutoGrad

 ```python
 import autograd.numpy as np